Frequently Asked Questions

 Q: Can I bring a MP3 player or video game on the bus?

 A: Yes, but do not leave valuables unattended during the day.
-Use a locker in the ski hill cafeteria or ask your Bus Supervisor if he/she can place your valuables in a secure place.
+Use a locker in the ski hill cafeteria or ask your Bus Supervisor if they can place your valuables in a secure place.